What Is Addiction?

 Drug use is often voluntary in the first instance.
 The development of a full addiction occurs through the intake of a variety of the substance.
 The brain changes during a substance-related disorder in ways that can take a long time to bring back to a healthy state

-Drug addiction is a chronic disease that can also result from taking medications like the overuse of prescribed opioid painkillers, for example, causes over 100 deaths every day in the U. S. When a person experiences addiction, they cannot control how they use a substance or partake in an activity, and they become dependent on it to cope with daily life.
+Drug addiction is a chronic disease that can also result from taking medications like the overuse of prescribed opioid painkillers, like Morphine pills, Hydrocodone and Adderall, for example, causes over 100 deaths every day in the U. S. When a person experiences addiction, they cannot control how they use a substance or partake in an activity, and they become dependent on it to cope with daily life.

 Addiction does not only refer to dependence on substances such as heroin or cocaine.
 A person who cannot stop taking a particular drug or chemical is an addict.
 Despite how dangerous the situation may sound, Yet a number of effective treatments are available and people can recover from addiction and lead normal lives.

 Addicts hardly accept the fact they are addicted to drugs making it a very complex situation.
 The most common signs and symptoms of addiction may include the following;

 - Uncontrollably seeking drugs and uncontrollably engaging in harmful levels of habit-forming behavior.

 2) Neglecting or losing interest in activities that do not involve the harmful substance or behavior

 3) Relationship difficulties, which often involve lashing out at people who identify the dependency